📞 Speak with someone today: 423-202-3008

 Will my insurance cover opioid treatment?

-How much does opioid treatment cost without insurance?
+How much does treatment cost without insurance?

 Our self-pay rates are intentionally affordable: $150 for your initial intake, $100 for weekly visits, $150 for biweekly visits, and $250 for monthly visits.
 We never want cost to be the reason you don't get help.
-Payment plans are also available.

-Will my employer find out I'm in treatment?
+Will my employer or family find out?

 Take the First Step Toward Recovery

 Whether you're seeking help for yourself or someone you love, we'll listen.
 No pressure, no judgment, no obligation.
-The hardest step is reaching out — the rest is easier than you expect.

 🔒 HIPAA + 42 CFR Part 2